kourgeorge/project-origin/README.md

 * 19.11.2018 - Added Artificial IQ tests to test the fit of creatures.
 * 20.11.2018 - Added DQN based brain.
 * 22.11.2018 - Adding Dashboard to visualize simulation progress.
-* 23.11.2019 - Added App to allow dynamic control of simulation parameters.
+* 23.11.2018 - Added App to allow dynamic control of simulation parameters.
-* 24.11.2019 - Supporting Both human like creatures(Work, Mate) and germs (EAT, DIVIDE, MOVE)
+* 24.11.2018 - Supporting Both human like creatures (WORK, MATE) and germs (EAT, DIVIDE, MOVE)
-* 25.11.2019 - Supporting a 2-D Space and a better state representation + AIQ improvements
+* 27.11.2018 - Supporting a 2-D Space and a better state representation + AIQ improvements
+* 28.11.2018 - Tensor states (3D states) and Using Convnet in brain DQN.
+Defining Base Class for brain.
 * TBI - Different kinds of food and Dopamine implementation for DQN